diy-mos-covered-vase-with-hydrageas-acorns-lavender-featured-image

 • scissors

-• Coffee can, tea can, plastic coffee container
+• Empty cans, coffee can, tea can, plastic coffee containers

 • Card stock (Michaels stores, or Amazon)